sanket1903/Flowchart-Generator-from-Pseudocode/README.md

 Arguments in the CLI are typed like so: --size=20 or --code="enter.txt"

 --size is the font size used.
 This controls the size of the entire flowchart as well.
-By default it is 20px --font is the font path.
-A default NotoSans font is used at "./fonts/", but can be changed for different OSs or fonts --output is the flowchart's image file.
-Default is "flowchart.png" --code is the file with the pseudocode.
-Defaults to "enter.txt" --help provides CLI help
+By default it is 20px

+--font is the font path.
+A default NotoSans font is used at "./fonts/", but can be changed for different OSs or fonts

+--output is the flowchart's image file.
+Default is "flowchart.png"

+--code is the file with the pseudocode.
+Defaults to "enter.txt"

+--help provides CLI help

 For example:

 python Converter.py --code="code.txt" --size=30 --output="result.png"

+# Flowchart Image

+This image contains the created flowchart which can be shared, printed, etc. Its size varies exactly on the size of the flowchart created, so it may even hit a resolution of 10k pixels!
+However if the generated flowchart is too big, then the image will be unopenable due to being too large.
+The user should be careful with flowchart sizes.